Fertility Preservation for Women Diagnosed with Cancer

 - Cancer and cancer treatment may affect your fertility.

-- Based on your treatment plan, your risk of infertility is [high, moderate, low].
+- Based on your treatment plan, your risk of infertility is [high, moderate, low] (see table below).

-- You have options to try to preserve your fertility before you begin cancer treatment.
+- You may have options for fertility preservation before you begin cancer treatment (see table above).

 - I can refer you to a fertility preservation specialist if you would like to discuss your options further.